wortell-smart-learning/dax-powerbi-ssas/03-context/31-filter-context-casussen-bespreken.md

-# Casussen bespreken
+# Discussing Cases

-Hieronder een paar casussen die besproken kunnen worden.
-Staan ook op de slides inmiddels!
+Below are a few cases that can be discussed.
+They are also available on the slides now!

-1. Open het Power BI bestand `04-context-lab1.pbix`.
-Bekijk het eerste tabblad
+1. Open the Power BI file `04-context-lab1.pbix`.
+View the first tab.
-   * Vertel welke filters er actief zijn in de eerste rij in de matrix, onder het jaar 2013
+   * Identify the active filters in the first row of the matrix, below the year 2013.

-2. Schakel naar tabblad 2.
-Je ziet hier de winst per stad.
+2. Switch to tab 2.
+Here you can see the profit per city.
-   * Vertel welke filters er actief zijn voor de eerste rij.
+   * Identify the active filters for the first row.